 “What do you want?”
 I asked.
 Bitterness seeped from the back of my throat.
 I wanted to spit it out, but words fell out instead.
-“Seven!
-Years!”
-No calls, no visits, no cards.
-He didn’t even call, when my sweet little baby Ana died.
+“Seven.
+Years.”
+He didn’t even call, when my sweet little Anna died.

 He was fast with flashing a smile.
 There it was, the I’m-better-than-you-Look in his dirty blue eyes, the look I died to smack out of his face, with a brick, or bottle, or a chair.
 His dark hair was shorter, his build porkier, than I remembered.
 He was doing well.
 His red parka was too tight on his belly and arms.
 The smile froze to an annoyed grin.